A brief introduction to freelancing

 - You can play with your dog

-- You can spend quality time with a family lot of perks.
+- You can spend quality time with family

 So if you never heard about freelancing, now you might have gotten some idea about freelancing.